 There are many electronic devices that can potentially distract drivers from paying attention to the road ahead.
 Georgia’s new distracted driving law prohibits the following:

-- Using any part of the body to hold or support a wireless telecommunications device or stand-alone electronic device, such as an iPod.
+- Using any part of the body to hold or support a wireless communication device or stand-alone electronic device, such as an iPod.

-- Writing, reading, or sending any text-based communication, such as a text message, instant message, or email while holding an electronic device.
+- Writing, reading, or sending messages, such as a text message, instant message, or email while holding an electronic device.

 - Reaching for a device that requires you to move from a proper driving position or necessitates the removal of your seat belt.